How DO You Measure Potential?

 By: Meredith Masse

-My curiosity stems from that mysterious “potential” axis on the nine-box and other charts companies often use to start their conversations around determining who is a “high potential” ripe for development and who is next in line to succeed a particular leader.
+My curiosity stems from that mysterious “potential” axis on the nine-box and other charts companies often use to start their conversations around determining who is a “high potential employee” ripe for development and who is next in line to succeed a particular leader.
 I’ve asked the smartest, highly experienced, most professional people I know, because I truly want to know how various companies measure this.
 And by measure, I ask for the specific metrics they look for.

 I’ve never really received a straight answer.
 Lots of skilled experts talk around a response, which typically includes a cloudy collection of characteristics, often containing answers that are more fit for the performance axis: “Well, she’s hitting her numbers and everyone likes her… so she’s our natural choice for that management role.”
 Or, “He seems like he’d be great in that role and we’re on the same bowling team, so let’s promote him!”

 Admittedly, these examples seem silly, but I promise they are not far from some of the answers I’ve heard.
 To be clear, I truly believe the lack of a direct answer is not out of a wish to hide a super secret organizational recipe or other suspicious reason.
-I think even the most experienced professionals tend to follow a “gut reason” as to why someone has more potential than another versus identifying specific metrics that will pinpoint who has more potential than the next employee.
+I think even the most experienced professionals tend to follow a “gut reason” as to why an employee has more potential than another versus identifying specific metrics that will pinpoint who has more potential than the next employee.